-You have been given this leaflet because you or a family member have attended the Emergency Department and staff believe you may have measles.
+You have been given this leaflet because you or a family member have attended the Emergency Department and staff believe that you or they may have measles.

-This leaflet will explain more about what will happen next, and what measles is and how you can look after children and adults with this infection.
+This leaflet will explain more about what will happen next, what measles is and how you can look after children with this infection.